os-js/manual.os-js.org/src/v3/guide/modules/README.md

 This is basically the same as [linking](#linking), except that it's managed with git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), and not npm package installations.

-A good option if you want to maintain your own distribution without having to modify any of the bootstrap scripts.
+A good option if you want to maintain your own installation/distribution without having to modify any of the bootstrap scripts.

 ```bash
 # In your OS.js root directory, set up the submodule